-For example, for the indicator, "Number of community awareness sessions conducted with CSOs on advocating for the protection of women who are forcibly displaced", at the start of your project there may have been no sessions previously conducted.
+For the indicator "Number of community awareness sessions with women conducted on land rights", at the start of your project there may have been no sessions previously conducted.
 This means your baseline would be 0.

 Targets are where you want to be by the end of the project.
 Targets need to be realistic and aligned with the intervention.
 All indicators should have a target.
 Using the same indicator, here is an example: